vtsyvina/CliqueSNV/README.md

 # CliqueSNV
 ## How to Run

-Download jar from <a href="https://drive.google.com/file/d/1wAC57YARnVKi5uGAtPQwEHqAaPO_ru1m/view?usp=sharing">here</a> (latest ver 1.5.7, January 2021)
+Download jar from <a href="https://drive.google.com/file/d/1wAC57YARnVKi5uGAtPQwEHqAaPO_ru1m/view?usp=sharing">here</a> (latest ver 2.0.0, April 2021)

 ## How to build